NORTHAMPTON'S MUSIC HALL OF FAME

 ALLY WILKINSON (Drums)

-Played with Shura, Lily Moore, Billy Locket when he toured as the support band for Jeff Lynne.
+Played with Shura, Lily Moore and Billy Locket when he toured as the support band for Jeff Lynne.

 BILLY LOCKETT (Singer-Songwriter)